JimboMahoney/CyTOF-Panel-Creator/README.md

 # CyTOF-Panel-Creator
 A web-based (Shiny) [interface](https://jimbomahoney.shinyapps.io/shiny/) to create CyTOF .tem files.

-This allows (hopefully) easy creation of .tem files, which can then be loaded onto a CyTOF system.
+This allows (hopefully) easy creation of .tem files, which can then be loaded onto a CyTOF system for acquisition.

+The motivation for this was:

+- It seems unnecessary to download and install (CyTOF) software on an offline system to create an acquisition template.
+- Creating a template at the machine (based on an e-mail or Excel file from a user) is risky unless the user is present to verify.
+- There is no error-checking in the CyTOF software (e.g. it's easy to miss essential channels, such as EQ beads).
+- Just for fun!
+It's the first time I've built and uploaded a Shiny app.

 Currently, it performs the following: